sodadata/docs/soda-agent/managed-agent.md

 #### 2. Connect the Data Source

-In the editing panel, provide the connection configurations Soda Cloud needs to be able to access the data in the data source.
+Enter values in the fields to provide the connection configurations Soda Cloud needs to be able to access the data in the data source.
 Connection configurations are data source-specific and include values for things such as a database's host and access credentials.

 Soda hosts agents in a secure environment in Amazon AWS.
 As a SOC 2 Type 2 certified business, Soda responsibly manages Soda-hosted agents to ensure that they remain private, secure, and independent of all other hosted agents.
 See [Data security and privacy]({% link soda/data-privacy.md %}#using-a-soda-hosted-agent) for details.